+I am Deborah Daw Heffernan, an experienced cardiac patient and advocate.
+You may know me as the author of AN ARROW THROUGH THE HEART.
 A memoir of life, love, and surviving my first, near-fatal SCAD and heart attack, ARROW was originally published by Simon & Schuster in 2002.
-Featured that year on The Oprah Winfrey Show’s groundbreaking program about young women and heart disease, ARROW continues to be one of the few books published on women and heart disease.
-In 2015, I revised and updated ARROW for reissue by my new publisher, Open Road Media.
+Featured that year on The Oprah Winfrey Show’s groundbreaking program about young women and heart disease, ARROW continues to be one of the few books published on women and heart disease—updated and revised in 2015.
 Having gratefully received a heart transplant in 2006, today I am thriving with my lovely new heart—complications and all—the subject of my next book, PERFECT STRANGER.

 Available as an eBook at online retailers and at your local bookstore.
 All my book-related earnings are donated to cardiac causes.
 So, buy a book and save a life!